jagenjo/wide/README.md

 ![WIDE preview](wide_preview.PNG "WIDE preview")

+## Features

+- Load/Save remote files with nice syntax highlighting (editor uses monaco-editor, the editor from VSCode).
+- Browser server files
+- Saves the session (restores the state when opening the editor again)
+- Console bar to launch commands (easy to add new ones)
+- Allows to "execute" the project (open in another tab the edited website)
+- Very simple (only three files in total, does not use any build script)
+- Easy to install (does not require launching any daemon or having a databse).

 ## Security

 The way it grants access to the files in the server is by using a key to have access to a server folder.